Topology of random geometric complexes: a survey: Connectivity

-where the constants $A$ and $B$ depend only on the density function $f$. \end{theorem} We will see an analogue of this theorem for higher Betti numbers of a random Vietoris--Rips complex in the following section.
+where the constants $a$ and $b$ depend only on the density function $f$. \end{theorem} We will see an analogue of this theorem for higher Betti numbers of the random \cech and Vietoris--Rips complexes in the following section.